josesuarez-accenture/openathon-angular/lab-04/README.md

 > **_Side Note:_**  Remember, we need import all Angular modules needed in our app module or feature modules in order their class, interfaces... to be available to import  in our components.

+A important detail is that we need put the service in the *providers* array.
+This is so because the provider tell Angular how obtain a value for a dependency and services are dependencies after all.
+There is more about providers but we leave it as more advanced concepts for now.

 Now we will register the core module in the main app.module.ts where always have to be all thing we use in the app.

 ```javascript